paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

 Sydney Harbour, Port Jackson and Manly

-Steamship services to Manly developed on a speculative basis in the 1850s, with services promoted by resort developer Henry Smith who chartered, then owned vessels as well as encouraging private owners ro offer services.
+Steamship services to the coastal resort of Manly developed on a speculative basis in the 1850s, with services promoted by resort developer Henry Smith who chartered, then owned, vessels as well as encouraging private owners to offer services.

-Port Jackson Steamship Company 1877-1907 (renamed Port Jackson & Manly Steamship Company 1907) dominated business and saw off the Manly Cooperative Steam Ferry Company, formed in 1893, and, taking it over in 1896.
-The company still exists today but in a nationalised form as part of Sydney Ferries Corporation
+The Port Jackson Steamboat Company 1877 (and renamed Port Jackson Steamship Company in 1881 and later Port Jackson & Manly Steamship Company in 1907) dominated business and saw off the Manly Cooperative Steam Ferry Company, formed in 1893, and, taking it over in 1896.
+The company remained independent until nationalised in the 1970s.

 Fairlight (1878-1914)